pramnora/qb64/language/hw/README.md

 ## (15 x different 'source code' variations)

 My purpose here is to use the beginners 'Hello, world!' program to make a clear point;
-which is there are **tons** of different ways of writing a program  that produces the exact same surface 'output';
+which is there are **tons** of different ways of writing a program  that produces the exact same surface *output*;
 which, in this particular case happens to be:

 > Hello, world!

 So, it's nearly always interesting  to look at what the underlying 'source code' is doing...;
-as opposed to just looking at the programs mere 'surface' output, alone.
+as opposed to just looking at the programs mere surface *output*, alone.